astropy/astropy/docs/development/testguide.rst

 you do not see locally, for example because the operating system is different, or because the failure happens with only 32-bit Python.

+Astropy also has the option to run a comparative benchmark using Github Actions to test a new pull request against the current main branch.
+It uses the benchmarks from `Astropy Benchmarks <https://github.com/astropy/astropy-benchmarks/>`_.
+This action only runs if a maintainer adds the label `benchmark` to the pull request.
+It is important to note that these benchmarks can be flakey as they running on shared VMs but they should give a general idea of the performance impact of a pull request.

 .. _pytest-plugins:

 Pytest Plugins